 Preheat oven to 350 F and lightly grease an 8 x 12-inch baking dish with butter or cooking spray.

-In a large bowl add melted butter, coconut oil, and sugars and whisk well to combine.
+In a large bowl, add melted butter, coconut oil, and sugars.
+Whisk well to combine.

-Sift flour, cocoa powder, and salt into the butter mixture.
+Sift flour, cocoa powder, and salt into butter mixture.

-Gently fold the dry ingredients into the wet until no flour bits remain, careful not to overmix.
+Gently fold dry ingredients into wet until no flour bits remain, being careful not to overmix.

-Pour the batter into prepared pan and smooth the top.
+Pour batter into prepared pan and smooth the top.

-Bake for 25 to 28 minutes, or until the center no longer jiggles.
-Remove from the oven and allow to cool for 15 to 20 minutes before slicing.
+Bake for 25 to 28 minutes, or until center no longer jiggles.
+Remove from oven and allow to cool for 15 to 20 minutes before slicing.